PierreGaudichon/Hzs/README.md

 Installation
 -------------

-To install **Hzs**, you have just to require the `hzs.php` fila and the dependecies.
-Just launch the `dependencies` file to download them.
+To install **Hzs**, you have just to require the `hzs.php` file.
+Just launch the `dependencies` file to download the dependencies.

-Flight as some special [installations instruction](http://flightphp.com/install), follow them.
+Flight needs as some special [installations instruction](http://flightphp.com/install), follow them, or juste copy-paste the `.htaccess` from the `example/` folder.

-    require_once "path/to/Flight.php";
-    require_once "path/to/sparrow.php";
     require_once "path/to/hzs.php";